sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

         Dism /Image:C:\mount\winre /Get-Drivers

-**IMPORTANT**: IF the driver contains only the installer package and doesn’t have an .inf file, you may choose to install the driver in AUDIT mode in **Section 6** by double-clicking the corresponding installer package.
+**Important**: IF the driver contains only the installer package and doesn’t have an .inf file, you may choose to install the driver in AUDIT mode in **Section 6** by double-clicking the corresponding installer package.
 Some drivers may be incompatible with Sysprep tool that they will be removed after sysprep generalize even if they have been injected offline.

 In this two cases, you would require to add an extra parameter to USB-B\AnswerFiles\UnattendSysprep.xml in order to persist the drivers in the image when the image will be generalized.